Dental material: Other historical fillings

 Lead fillings were used in the 18th century, but became unpopular in the 19th century because of their softness.
 This was before lead poisoning was understood.

-According to American Civil War-era dental handbooks from the mid-19th century, since the early 19th century metallic fillings had been used, made of lead, gold, tin, platinum, silver, aluminum, or amalgam.
+According to American Civil War-era dental handbooks, since the early 19th century metallic fillings had been made of lead, gold, tin, platinum, silver, aluminum, or amalgam.
 A pellet was rolled slightly larger than the cavity, condensed into place with instruments, then shaped and polished in the patient's mouth.
 The filling was usually left "high", with final condensation—"tamping down"—occurring while the patient chewed food.
-Gold foil was the most popular and preferred filling material during the Civil War.
+Gold foil was the most popular filling material during the Civil War.
 Tin and amalgam were also popular due to lower cost, but were held in lower regard.

-One survey of dental practices in the mid-19th century catalogued dental fillings found in the remains of seven Confederate soldiers from the U.S. Civil War; they were made of:
+One survey of dental practices in the mid-19th century catalogued dental fillings found in the remains of seven Confederate soldiers from the Civil War.
+They were made of: